How to Go Public

-While there are several potential routes when taking a company public and becoming quoted on the OTC, at V Financial Group we focus on three methods through which you can achieve your goal:
+While there are several potential routes when taking a company public and becoming quoted on the OTC, at V Financial Group we focus on key methods through which you can achieve your goal

-- The general process to achieve OTC status (unless through reverse merger with a trading shell company *See definition) is a process that takes a minimum of 4-6 months to achieve.
+The general process to achieve OTC status (unless through reverse merger with a trading shell company) is a process that takes a minimum of 4-6 months to achieve.

 The most traditional way to go public, without reverse merging into an existing trading blank check shell company, is to file an S-1 Registration Statement or conduct a Regulation A+ Offering.
 These are Registration Statements filed with the SEC which register the restricted securities (stock) of your operating company that your current investors have, or that the Company will offer for sale, and subsequently grants your company status as an SEC Reporting Company.